EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-multiagentflow-class.md

 - **Trigger the Reviews Agent when needed:**

-by adding this code logic in the planning step function, it is able to trigger the review agent step function by emitting the ReviewsEvent
+By adding this code logic in the planning step function, it is able to trigger the review agent step function by emitting the ReviewsEvent.
 ```python
 # --- Trigger Reviews Agent ---
 if "reviews" in agents_to_call: